 How Often do Publishers Read Pitches?

 Overall, there’s a pretty good chance your pitch will at least be read.
 Forty-five percent of respondents revealed they often or always read pitches, while only two percent admitted they never even open the email.

 Broken down by vertical, Lifestyle and Food writers and editors are most likely to always read your pitch, while Automotive and Finance writers and editors are least likely to read your pitch.

 Don’t be discouraged, however, if your content falls into the latter categories.
 The same writers and editors also chimed in on their pitching preferences, which will ultimately increase your odds of being seen and getting that reply.
-From properly timing your emails to forming the perfect pitch, keep reading for some exclusive insights, and be sure to check out our “Tell-All Guide to Digital PR” for an in-depth road map to media relations.
+From properly timing your emails to forming the perfect pitch, keep reading for some exclusive insights, and be sure to check out our “Tell-All Guide to Digital PR” for an in-depth road map to digital PR.

 What Are Publishers Looking For?

 - Photos, mixed media, and videos are the most commonly published content formats by publishers in 2016.

 - Looking ahead, while all three are still content formats publishers would like to see more of, infographics and data visualizations will see a higher rise in demand.
 In fact, infographics currently have the highest demand by publishers.

 - A lack of research before pitching is one of the biggest mistakes digital PR professionals can make; in fact, 80 percent of publishers say a pitch irrelevant to their beat is a common reason for declining a pitch.

 - It’s also worth noting that being too self-promotional or even too boring is a common reason for having your pitch turned down; roughly 56 percent of publishers will decline an overly promotional pitch, while 48 percent will reject a boring one.